 LV Criminal Defense has both negotiated deals and provided assertive, knowledgeable representation in criminal proceedings in court.
-We can help you to determine if you can raise the defense that the homicide was justified and, if so, can work with you to put together the strongest possible case to prove your actions were warranted.
-You should give us a call today to find out about how we can help if you are under suspicion for homicide or if you are facing charges.
+We can help you to determine if you can raise the defense that the homicide was justified and if so, can work with you to put together the strongest possible case to prove your actions were warranted.
+You should give us a call today to find out about how we can help if you are under suspicion of homicide or if you are facing charges.

 Nick Wooldridge has a long track record of representing clients accused of serious federal and state crimes in Nevada.